Updated February 28, 2023

 Introduction to GIS Components

 Like any other System, Geographic Information Systems is also an integration of various components.
-Software, Hardware, People, Method and Data are the 5 components.
-This 5 crucial components are brought together to build a robust and powerful system.
+Software, Hardware, People, Method and Data, are the 5 components.
+These 5 crucial components are brought together to build a robust and powerful system.
 Every System integration requires a powerful and synchronous amalgamation between all the primary and crucial components.
-Software and Hardware are important to handle a large amount of geospatial data, databases, visualizations and even complex process inputs or outputs.
+Software and Hardware are important to handle many geospatial data, databases, visualizations and even complex process inputs or outputs.
 The rest of the things are completed by People, Method and Data.
 In a nutshell, GIS Components are the crucial factors for forming or building a system that can handle all kinds of GIS-related tasks.

 Components of GIS